 I was a middle-class English schoolboy in the 1950's, sent off to boarding school at seven years old—lots of sports, cold baths, Latin and Greek.
 Reflecting back, nobody ever asked me what I wanted.
 That question never came up.
 It was a very programmed existence, and so in that sense there was not much free will.
 It was somebody else's story, not really my story.
 Then one day when I was sixteen years old, suddenly there was another story.
 It happened in the English subway.
 A boyfriend of my elder sister, who was an American, lent me a book on Zen, which was becoming popular at the time, and I read a Zen koan: "The wild geese do not intend to cast their reflection, the water has no mind to receive their image."
 Suddenly and inexplicably, rather than this very grey story of boarding school, there were colors, suddenly there was joy, suddenly there was magic present.
 It was as if somebody had said, "turn the page."

 I started to meditate and found myself in completely other realities, in the vast emptiness beyond the mind—a feeling of total freedom.
-Maybe that was a first finger of destiny, the first touch of a completely different story that had nothing to with my background, nothing to do with the life I knew.
+Maybe that was a first finger of destiny, the first touch of a completely different story that had nothing to do with my background, nothing to do with the life I knew.
 I looked for a teacher and I met a few.
 I met Krishnamurti whom I found quite extraordinary.
 He gave me a very powerful experience, but no way to really live that experience.

 P: In the course of meeting him you had an experience?

 LVL: Yes, he said there is this place of complete freedom that is beyond the mind, beyond the personality.
 This was in Brockwood Park in England, where he used to come every summer.
 I was eighteen years old, and I remember it was a beautiful English summer morning.
 I had spent the night in a field in a little house I made for myself with hay bales, and then I went to hear him talk and he took me into this space of complete and total freedom.
 He said there is no path, there is no way to get there, it just happens—but suddenly there was another reality present, completely different than anything I had known before.
-I went home—my father had a house in the countryside in Somerset—and I was just sat there in a state of complete awareness for a few weeks until it was a little bit too intense.
+I went home—my father had a house in the countryside in Somerset—and I just sat there in a state of complete awareness for a few weeks until it was a little bit too intense.

 Then I met a Zen teacher, and I also studied with Keith Critchlow, who was one of the first teachers of sacred geometry.
 We went to Chartres Cathedral, which was an extraordinary experience.
 I spent two weeks in Chartres Cathedral, one of the great spiritual buildings of our European heritage, which in medieval times had a mystery school.
 I studied the Chartres maze, and had an inner experience of the reality of its esoteric meaning.
 But still something was missing.
 I actually went to an astrologer who later became a very well-known Kabbalistic teacher, Warren Kenton.
 He did my chart.
 I don't know much about astrology, but there is something in astrology called a "Finger of Destiny."
 It's called a yod, and they are quite unusual, and I actually have three of them in my chart, which means I have very little choice in my life.
 It's as if there are certain forces that determine how I'm going to live.